creme332/creme332.github.io/_posts/2022-10-30-odin-foundations.md

 Here are some topics that I had to learn on my own since they are not taught in the foundations course at the time of this post:
 - **UI/UX design** : The course will not teach you how to create a  website design from scratch or how to choose the correct color palette for your website.
 You will either have to learn these things on your own or take inspiration from existing websites on the internet.
 - **Responsive design** : This topic is covered only in the later stages of the full stack course so unless you self-learn it, your websites will not look great on different screen sizes.
-- **Search-engine-optimization** : You will not learn how to improve the discoverability of websites on search engines.
+- **Search-engine-optimization** : You will not learn how to improve the visibility of your websites on search engines.
 This will limit internet traffic to your projects.
 - **CSS animations** : This topic is covered only in the full stack course.

 I concede that none of the above topics are important for a beginner but some of this knowledge was useful for me when working on projects.